NUKnightLab/socialvideo-prototype/README.md

 **Project structure**

-This project was built on top of the [electron-quick-start]() guide and postfitted to work with Fluent FFmpeg/pure JavaScript logic from previous build iterations.
+This project was built on top of the [electron-quick-start](https://github.com/electron/electron-quick-start) guide and postfitted to work with Fluent FFmpeg/pure JavaScript logic from previous build iterations.

 All React components are in the `components` folder. `VirtualConfigRenderer.jsx` is the state management file of the project.
 All state is passed down and back up through this file.
-The React documentation about passing around/passing up state may be very helpful for working with this project's format.
+The React documentation about [lifting up state](https://facebook.github.io/react/docs/lifting-state-up.html) may be very helpful for working with this project's format.

 `index.html` is located in the root directory.
 It requires three scripts, making the contents of each of those files, all located in the `www` directory, globally defined.
 While this isn't the most secure build long-term, it worked well for us as we added a React interface.
 Quickly skim those files to avoid using any function names similar to the ones in those files.